Electric Reliability Council of Texas: Governance

 ERCOT is governed by a board of directors and subject to oversight by the Public Utility Commission of Texas (PUC) and the Texas Legislature.

 The PUC has primary jurisdiction over activities conducted by ERCOT.
 Three PUC commissioners, including the chair, are appointed by the governor of Texas.

 The ERCOT organization is governed by a board of directors made up of independent members, consumers and representatives from each of ERCOT's electric market segments.

 The Technical Advisory Committee (TAC) makes policy recommendations to the ERCOT Board of Directors.
 The TAC is assisted by five standing subcommittees as well as numerous workgroups and task forces.

 The ERCOT board appoints ERCOT's officers to direct and manage ERCOT's day-to-day operations, accompanied by a team of executives and managers responsible for critical components of ERCOT's operation.

-During the February 2021 storm, it emerged that a third of ERCOT's board of directors live outside of Texas; this includes the chair Sally A. Talberg, who lives in Michigan, and the vice chair Peter Cramton.
+During the February 2021 storm, it emerged that a third of ERCOT's board of directors lived outside of Texas: Chairperson Sally A. Talberg lived in Michigan, Vice-Chair Peter Cramton lived in California and worked for universities in Germany and Maryland, and three board members lived in Toronto, Illinois, and Maine respectively.
 This revelation drew considerable anger from the public as well as elected representatives, and the board members' names and photographs were temporarily removed from the ERCOT website due to death threats.
 The board was also criticized for its meeting days before the storm: though the meeting lasted more than two hours, the members spent less than a minute discussing storm preparations and readiness.
-On February 23, ERCOT announced the resignation of five out-of-state board members effective the end of the board meeting the following day.
+On February 23, ERCOT announced the resignation of the five out-of-state board members effective the end of the board meeting the following day.
+In October 2021, El Paso billionaire Paul Foster became the new Chairperson even though El Paso is not part of the Texas power grid.
+The other open positions were filled afterwards.
+Foster resigned in June 2024.